In this article, I will share with you the tips and tricks regarding how to make a wig smaller.

 Adjusting the straps can help the wig stay securely on your head.
 But what happens when it’s loose and baggy elsewhere?
 Often, an ill-fitting wig won’t sit flat on the back of our head, almost as if there’s too much wig in certain places, and it bunches up.
 Wefts can help in these cases.

 Wefts are the horizontal lines of hair stitched into the wig.
-By removing a couple of wefts, you can essentially shrink a wig and get rid of the bunching.
+By removing a couple of wefts, you can shrink a wig and eliminate the bunching.
 Afterward, wigs should feel more comfortable, be positioned better, and look more natural on the wearer’s head shape.

 This method can take a bit of time and a steady hand, but the result is worth the effort.